Uruguay opposition posts big win in presidential primaries

 Uruguay’s electoral court said that, with 99% of the vote counted, the Broad Front had received 23.6% of the overall vote, while the National Party gained 41.6%.
 The third main political faction, the Colorado Party, gained 16.8%.

-The presidential ballot will be a test for the center-left ruling party, led currently by Tabaré Vázquez, which is grappling with sluggish economic growth, weighted down by the effects of drought and flooding on the crucial farm sector.
+The presidential ballot will be a test for the center-left ruling party, led currently by Tabaré Vázquez, which is grappling with sluggish economic growth, weighed down by the effects of drought and flooding on the crucial farm sector.

 Martinez, a 62-year-old engineer, beat out Carolina Cosse, former minister of industry whose candidacy was backed by ex-President José Mujica.
 Also competing were former Central Bank president Mario Bergara and trade unionist Óscar Andrade.